En Busca del Amor

-En Busca del Amor (In Searching for Love) is the fourteenth studio album by Salvadoran singer Álvaro Torres, released on April 30, 1996 through EMI Latin.
-The album was produced by himself and Nelson Gonzalez and recorded in five different studios.
+En Busca del Amor (English: In Searching for Love) is the 14th studio album recorded by Salvadoran singer-songwriter Álvaro Torres, The album was released by EMI Latin on April 30, 1996 (see 1996 in music).
+The album was produced by himself and co-produced by Nelson González and recorded in five different studios.

 Track listing

 Personnel

 Credits adapted from En Busca del Amor liner notes.